nickytonline/astro-partykit-starter/README.md

 ## End-to-End Testing With Playwright

 This starter kit uses [Playwright](https://playwright.dev/) for end-to-end testing.
-To install Playwright, run `npm install playwright` in the terminal.
+To install Playwright, run `npx install playwright` in the terminal.

 You can find the tests in the `tests/` directory.
 To run all of the tests, start the local server `npm run dev`, open a new tab in the terminal and run `npx playwright test`.
 After all of the tests are complete, you will see a report of the tests that passed and failed.
 Run `npx playwright show-report` to see a visual representation of the test results on `http://localhost:9323`.